 PURPOSES

-The Tripp County 4-H Leaders Corporation (the “Corporation”) purposes shall be agricultural, charitable and such other purposes as stated herein and further allowed by law in the State of South Dakota.
-The Corporation shall serve as the fundraising, organizational, representative, and governing body of 4-H leaders and clubs within Tripp County, South Dakota.
+The Tripp County 4-H Leaders Corporation (the “Corporation”) purposes shall be to promote and support 4-H and youth development programs in Tripp County through volunteer engagement, charitable actions, providing advice, and such other purposes as stated herein and further allowed by law in the State of South Dakota.
+The Corporation shall serve as the fundraising, organizational, representative body of 4-H leaders within Tripp County, South Dakota.

 Responsibilities include:

+To serve as an affiliate of South Dakota 4-H.

 To promote and strengthen the Tripp County 4-H program and advise program development by actions for the benefit of 4-H including, but not limited to, fundraising and establishing charitable purposes for said fundraising.

-To provide a communication link between the Tripp County 4-H Office and 4-H clubs.
+To provide a communication link between the Tripp County 4-H Office and 4-H.

 To advocate for the Tripp County 4-H program.

-To develop and encourage leadership, decision-making, communication, and teamwork in both youth and adults’ members of Tripp County 4-H.
+To develop and encourage leadership, decision-making, communication, and teamwork in both youth and adult members of Tripp County 4-H.

 To hold title to any property owned by the Corporation and to establish bank accounts to hold funds of the Corporation.

-To ensure all Tripp County 4-H clubs and members adhere to all 4-H guidelines and/or policies.
+To ensure all Tripp County 4-H Leaders Corporation adhere to all 4-H guidelines and/or policies.

 To plan and conduct fund-raising activities necessary to carry out the work of the Tripp County 4- H Program which may include fundraising for facilities used by 4-H.